Might as well start off with the sad news first…

 On a happier note, if you’ve been visiting my site lately, you’ll know I have a few giveaways underway.

 Over the next few days I’ll be giving away another point of purchase code for H&R Block Canada’s online tax program.
 The code you can win from me is up to a $30 value – so if you haven’t filed your taxes yet – this is a good tool to do so.

 Remaining on the topic of giveaways, a few fellow bloggers and I are giving away an awesome Canon Rebel T4i DSLR camera.
 Thanks to the folks at Structured Settlement Quotes for the great prize.
-To enter this giveaway, visit Modest Money’s site and his post about money memories or ENTER HERE on my site and check out some photos from Costa Rica while you’re at it.
+To enter this giveaway, visit Modest Money’s site.
 This contest runs until the end of March 2013 and this contest is open worldwide; shipping costs up to $50 will be covered for your prize.